avg —

 Instructions

-I beat the mixture with a mixer until pale and fluffy — the air incorporated here gives the clafoutis its tender lift.
+I beat this mixture with a mixer until it forms a fluffy foam — the air worked into the eggs gives the finished clafoutis its tenderness and structure.

-The result is a liquid batter, similar in consistency to pancake batter.
-I set it aside — the baking powder gets added LATER, just before baking, to preserve maximum rising power.
+The result is a batter as runny as pancake batter.
+I set it aside for now — the baking powder will be added later, just before baking, to keep the floury custard as airy as possible.

-I transfer the apple slices to a wide mixing bowl and pour the liquid batter over them.
+I transfer the sliced apples into a wide bowl and pour the liquid batter over them — a wide bowl specifically, so that every slice is surrounded by batter.

 Tips